Why So Many COVID Predictions Were Wrong

 In a crisis, credibility is extremely important to garnering policy change.
 And failed predictions may contribute to an unhealthy skepticism that much of the population has developed toward expertise.
 Panfil, the housing researcher, worries about exactly that: “We have this entire narrative from one side of the country that’s very anti-science and anti-data … These sorts of things play right into that narrative, and that is damaging long-term.”

-More important, if data are being misinterpreted, misunderstood, or manipulated, and leave policy makers with a poor model of the world, they’ll make bad policies or fail to focus on the most urgent problems.
-Many economists now question the wisdom of the half a billion in aid to small businesses contained in the CARES Act.
+More important, if data are being misinterpreted, misunderstood, or manipulated, policy makers could design bad solutions or fail to focus on the most urgent problems.
+Many economists now question the wisdom of the half a trillion in aid to small businesses contained in the CARES Act.
 Even now, Congress has stalled on urgent pandemic funding for testing and therapeutics in part because that might require taking money back from state governments, most of which are in no need of support.

-Note: This article originally misstated the amount of aid to small businesses contained in the CARES Act.